direktiv/function-builder/docs/examples/bash/bash.md

     bash -c 'curl -sL {{ .Address }} | grep -o -i {{ .Search }} | wc -l'
 ```

 As you can see we are using [go templating](https://pkg.go.dev/text/template) here.
-Because how this templating works we need to upper-case the variables but this template means we are replacing `{{ .Address }}` with the incoming value as well as `search` in the `grep` instruction.
+Because how go templating works we need to upper-case the variables.
+This template means we are replacing `{{ .Address }}` with the incoming value as well as `search` in the `grep` instruction.
 For now don't want to change the output to something custom so we can comment that out for now.
 The `x-direktiv` section should look like this now:

 ```yaml
 x-direktiv: